 Accelerating Energy Efficiency Through Financial Structures

 To achieve the energy and climate goals set by countries around the world, it is crucial to look for new ways to transform the energy sector, which is responsible for three-quarters of global emissions.
 How can financial institutions drive energy efficiency solutions?
-At this training, co-organized by the Alliance for Green Commercial Banks and Citi, Marshal Salant, Global Head of Clean Energy Finance Group at CIti, shared the overview of energy efficiency financing, how financial institutions overcome the current financing hurdles, and future financing trends.Read More
+Marshal Salant, Global Head of Clean Energy Finance Group at Citi, shared the overview of energy efficiency financing, how financial institutions overcome the current financing hurdles, and future financing trends.Read More

 February 15, 2023

-Fireside Chat with Michael Greenstone on Voluntary Carbon Markets, Core Climate & Climate Vault
+Fireside Chat with Michael Greenstone on Voluntary Carbon Markets

-Carbon markets have been seen as a tool to help mobilize resources to give companies and businesses the space to smooth the low-carbon transition for decades.
-Purchasing high-quality verified emissions reductions in the form of carbon credits has become another effective alternative for businesses, governments, and organizations to offset carbon emissions and reach their ambitious climate goals.
-This Alliance's fireside chat discussed the latest developments in voluntary carbon markets (VCM), and what it would take to strengthen VCM so they can support climate action on a large scale.Read More
+From the world’s first emissions trading system (ETS) to the recent Core Climate platform by Hong Kong Exchanges and Clearing Limited (HKEX), carbon markets have been seen as a tool to help mobilize resources to smooth the low-carbon transition for decades.
+Purchasing high-quality verified emissions reductions in the form of carbon credits has become another effective alternative to offset carbon emissions and reach their ambitious climate goals.
+Our speakers dived deeper into what it would take to strengthen voluntary carbon markets so they can support climate action.Read More